-I came to teaching from a life of intense formal learning.
+I came to instruction from a life of intense formal learning.
 I began studying classical music in early childhood, got two degrees in it, and then an advanced degree in Leadership and Ethics.
-When offered my first course, I imagined that I knew exactly how to teach – just as I always wished I had been taught.
-This was the first of many faulty assumptions about my role as teacher.
+When offered my first college course, I imagined that I knew exactly how to teach – just as I always wished I had been taught.
+This was the first of many faulty assumptions about my role as an educator.
 Luckily, hubris is not a quality that lasts long in the classroom.
-Every semester it seems I uncover a new pocket of my own ignorance and am subsequently grateful to my students for the opportunity to expand my horizons and soften my ego.
+In the twelve years I’ve been an instructor, every semester it seems I uncover a new pocket of my own ignorance and am subsequently grateful to my students for the opportunity to expand my horizons and soften my ego.

 I believe that learning–the acquisition of wisdom and discernment–comes from developing critical thinking, moral reasoning, creativity, self-knowledge, and compassion.

-My students come from pluralistic backgrounds, cultures, economic levels, careers, and generations.
-No student has the same needs, desires, or skills; each student brings unique strengths and challenges to their learning.
-But more importantly, they bring rich, varied, and often inspiring histories.
+My learners come from diverse backgrounds, cultures, economic levels, careers, and generations.
+No learner has the same needs, desires, or skills; each one brings unique strengths and challenges to their learning.
+More importantly, they bring rich, varied, and often inspiring histories.
 These experiences may not have been valued in previous educational experiences; we are often taught to suspend or disregard personal experience instead of testing and integrating it.
-However, I believe that at the heart of learning is the ability to examine our own experiences, feelings, and knowledge in light of that which we are exploring through education.
+However, I believe that at the heart of learning is the ability to examine our own experiences, feelings, and knowledge through the lens of that which we are exploring through education.

-I build my classes around multiple feedback mechanisms.
-I have taught online and blended classes; I find learning happens most consistently when I use multiple modalities.
-Some students enjoy the asynchronous aspects of online discussions.
+I design my courses around multiple feedback mechanisms.
+I have taught in-person, online, and blended modalities; I find learning happens most consistently when I use multiple modalities.
+Some people enjoy the asynchronous aspects of online discussions.
 They have time to think about their answers and compose well-reasoned responses.
-Others love to argue and challenge each other (and me) in the classroom environment.
+Others love to argue and challenge each other (and me) in a synchronous environment.
 They thrive on passionate discussions.
-I often ask my students to use videos and other forms of media to demonstrate their understanding of concepts or theories that resonate with them.
-This brings visual and creative learning into the mix, and is often a catalyst for collective experiences of inspiration, humor, or productive conflict.
-Thus, we reflect together as a class, in small groups and partnerships, in reflexive personal writing, and in critical, formal synthesis of theory.
+I often ask my learners to use videos and other forms of media to demonstrate their understanding of concepts or theories that resonate with them.
+This utilizes visual and creative learning, and is often a catalyst for collective experiences of inspiration, humor, or productive conflict.
+We reflect together as a group, in small groups and partnerships, in reflexive personal writing, and in critical, formal synthesis of concepts and theories.

-I am a fanatically organized teacher because my students deserve value for their tuition dollars.
-Their time should not be spent trying to decode my syllabus or dig for resources.
+I am a fanatically organized instructor because my learners deserve value for their time and commitment.
+Their time should not be spent trying to decode my materials or dig for resources.
 I am an excellent communicator.
-In return, I expect honesty and integrity in their work and their communication with me.
-I use technology to assist in teaching, and am proficient in multiple online tools, such as Moodle, Canvas and Blackboard.
-I also use social media and online applications such as Google Docs to both increase the relevance and applicability of the material and to simplify the work process.
+In return, I expect honesty and integrity in learners’ work and communications with me.
+I use technology to assist in learning and am proficient in multiple LMS, such as Moodle, Canvas, and Blackboard.
+I also use social media and online applications such as Google Suite to increase the relevance and applicability of the material and to simplify the work process.

-These tools are invaluable in creating a consistent, organized, and intuitive learning environment, which then allows more time for emergent discussions and activities during class meetings.
-I have been a teacher and a student in both online and face-to-face learning environs; both have their strengths and drawbacks.
+These tools are invaluable in creating a consistent, organized, and intuitive learning environment, which then allows more time for emergent discussions and activities during meetings.
+I have been an instructor and a learner in both online and face-to-face learning environments; both have their strengths and drawbacks.
 I have, in the words of Eddie Izzard, techno-joy, not techno-fear.
-I use technology to further my goals as a teacher, which are transformation and growth.
-The privacy and semi-anonymity of online discourse is sometimes a safer place for students to be revelatory and introspective.
-The energy and dynamism of the classroom can be transformative.
-Both are important to my teaching.
+I use technology to further my goals as an instructor, which are transformation and growth.
+The privacy and semi-anonymity of asynchronous online discourse is sometimes a safer place for students to be revelatory and introspective.
+The energy and dynamism of synchronous learning can be transformative.
+Both are important to my instruction.

 Learning, when done well, challenges us to grow bigger, stronger, and more flexible.
-I bring a deep love of learning to the classroom, and I am committed to providing my students with a challenging, supportive, and stable learning environment.
+I bring a deep love of learning to instruction, and I am committed to providing learners with a challenging, supportive, and stable learning environment.